 I maintain a safe distance, but my sanity miles (as I call them) have really kept me sane since they’re the one thing that I’m able to control and really look forward to each day with so much unknown in the world.
 It’s the one thing I’m able to control and track which I love.
 Surprisingly, I’ve been a major proponent of indoor running throughout my journey for efficiency’s sake, but during these uncertain times, I’ve craved the time to explore new streets, pathways, and parts of my temporary home away from home.
 I’m staying in a new city, and it’s been beautiful to use running as a way to explore.

 While there is so much that is frustrating about this current version of the world, running has been one of the silver linings for me.
 I’ve really tested my limits and been so proud of the progress I’ve been seeing.
 I’ve come a long way from that 13 minute mile but it’s taken years.
 I’ve gotten tons of questions lately around getting started as a runner and things I’ve learned along the way, below is a list of the top 6 things to know as a new runner.

-The Right Shoes are Key: Running can be tough but the right pair of shoes goes a long way.
-We’ve all got a pair of gym shoes at home great for a walk but if you’re going to be running you really do need a shoe that is supportive over a longer distance.
-Everyone’s feet are different so you may have to do a bit of testing to find what works for you but I recently discovered Hoka One One and I love this pair from Zappos to start off with.
-There are so many options out there but in a time where we can’t go to the store, I love that these shipped so quickly and Zappos has such a seamless return policy that gives you plenty of time to return if needed.
+The Right Shoes are Key: Running can be tough, but the right pair of shoes goes a long way.
+We’ve all got a pair of gym shoes at home great for a walk, but if you’re going to be running, you really do need a shoe that is supportive over a longer distance.
+Everyone’s feet are different so you may have to do a bit of testing to find what works for you, but I recently discovered Hoka One One which has great options to start off with.
+There are so many options out there, but in a time where we can’t go to the store, I love that these shipped so quickly and Zappos has such a seamless return policy that gives you plenty of time to return if needed.
 Socks are also important, not sure why people don’t talk about this more.
 I usually opt for thicker socks when running but you can test/learn to see what works best for you.